ICC World Cup: Conditions will suit Zimbabwe, says Coach Whatmore

-Dav Whatmore, the most experienced coach at the Cup, targets lower-rung teams for Zimbabwe to make it to quarter-finals
+Dav Whatmore, the most experienced coach at the 2015 ICC World Cup, targets lower-rung teams for Zimbabwe to make it to quarter-finals of the tournament

 At the World Cup, the most experienced of all the national coaches would be former Australian batsman Dav Whatmore.
 The stocky Australian is coaching Zimbabwe.
 This will be Whatmore's fourth stint as a coach at the World Cup after having been in charge of Sri Lanka at 1996 and 2003 editions, as also with Bangladesh at the 2007 event.